iVincentS/http-using-password/README.md

-# 404-HTTP
+# HTTP USING PASSWORD
 this http is free.

 # how to run?
-node server 404.js
+node http.js

-# helped by :
+# how to change the password?
-ifanps
+change it on "if (password === "antiddos")" change what pass do u want k